 Fellowships and Scholarships Listings

-The Morris K. Udall scholarships provide up to $5,000, or the cost of tuition, fees, books, room and board, whichever is less, to sophomores and juniors who have demonstrated a strong academic record and outstanding potential for leadership.
+Udall Undergraduate Scholarships provide up to $5,000, or the cost of tuition, fees, books, room and board, whichever is less, to sophomores and juniors who have demonstrated a strong academic record and outstanding potential for leadership.
 Scholarships are awarded on the basis of merit to two groups of students; those who study the environment or related fields, and those with Native American or Native Alaskan backgrounds who study health care or tribal public policy.
 Scholarship recipients are eligible for one year of support per application year on the undergraduate level.
 Nomination required.
-An applicant must be a matriculated sophomore or junior level student with a 3.5 GPA.
+An applicant must be a matriculated sophomore or junior level student with a 3.0 GPA.

 The Honor Society of Phi Kappa Phi currently awards fifty-one Fellowships of $5,000 each and six at $15,000 each to members entering the first year of graduate or professional study.
 Each Phi Kappa Phi chapter may select one candidate from among its local applicants to compete for the Society-wide awards.